 Master's in Statistics

 The department offers a flexible MS program addressing the needs of both full-time and part-time students preparing for professional positions or for doctoral programs in statistics and other quantitative fields.
 Extensive use of statistical software packages (SAS, R) is required for most of the MS courses.
 The SAS statistical package is available in all university computer labs.
 Most of the graduate courses are scheduled for early evening times to accommodate students with full-time employment.
 Part-time students must ordinarily complete the MS program within 4 years of initial acceptance.
+For more infomaion, plesae click here for the Information Sheet.

 Information about careers in statistics can be found at the American Statistical Association website.
 It contains a detailed description of what statisticians do and what career opportunities are available.